-For over three decades, CAREER EXPO has been the premier hospitality business career fair and professional development event on campus each fall, with nearly 80 of the nation’s leading hospitality companies recruiting approximately 800 students who attend the two-day event.
-Day one begins with professional development workshops on a variety of topics conducted by industry leaders, and then The School’s Industry Partner of the Year is named.
-The evening’s career fair, featuring more than 200 recruiters, provides industry professionals and students with networking opportunities, while formal interviews held the second day help students to secure internships and permanent positions.
+For over three decades, CAREER EXPO has been the premier hospitality business career fair and professional development event on campus each fall, featuring some of the nation’s leading hospitality companies recruiting approximately hospitality business students who attend the two-day event.

-The annual Destination Auction is a premier fundraising event for the Hospitality Association and the Alumni Association, featuring spectacular individual items and packages donated by alumni and other industry friends in live auction and silent auctions.
+The annual Destination Auction is a premier fundraising event for the Hospitality Association and the Alumni Association, featuring spectacular individual items and packages donated by alumni and other industry friends.
 This popular event draws hundreds of community members, alumni, students and faculty, and helps to fund a number of programs in The School as well as local charities.
-With a different theme each year, Destination Auction is an exciting, colorful event, organized and led by students in partnership with School alumni.

 The premier annual event in The School is Les Gourmets.
 Founded as a student organization in 1951, students in Les Gourmets produced their first dinner in 1955.
 Starting as a simple buffet and dinner dance, the event has since evolved into a formal, world-class reception and dinner showcasing the talents of hundreds of student volunteers and all they have learned from their professors and work experiences.
 With the guidance of faculty members and guest chefs, the students work in all areas – management, sales, marketing, purchasing, finance, culinary management, bartending and serving – creating a night to remember each spring for hundreds of guests.

-The Hospitality Association is the parent organization for nine clubs and three student-run events within The School of Hospitality Business.
-Think of the Hospitality Association as an umbrella and all the clubs and events as everything under the umbrella.
-The Hospitality Association is led by eight executive board members elected each year by you.
-They support each one of the clubs and events that you might be a part of.
+The Hospitality Association is the parent organization for student clubs and student-run events within The School of Hospitality Business.
+Think of the Hospitality Association as an umbrella and the clubs and events are everything under the umbrella.
+The Hospitality Association is led by an executive board members elected each year by fellow students.
+They support each of the clubs and events that you might be a part of.
 The Hospitality Association Chief Executive Officer represents the student body on various committees within The School, the Broad College and the university.
 The Hospitality Association holds bi-weekly meetings with the board of directors (presidents of the clubs and events that the Hospitality Association supports).
 Anyone is welcome to attend these meetings and can find out more information by e-mailing anyone on the Hospitality Association Executive Board.

 If you are reading this now, you most likely are already a member of the Hospitality Association.
 I know, take a minute, let the excitement set in … breathe and let us explain.
 With most organizations, you pay a fee and then you are “officially” a member.
 With the Hospitality Association, your membership is covered by funds raised by Destination Auction each year.
 This means that, if your major is hospitality business or if you are involved with one of our organizations, you are “officially” a member.

-The first thing you should do, if you haven’t already, is go to the SIRC office and request to be added to the Hospitality Business Student LISTSERV.
-Next, you should explore the clubs and events under the Hospitality Association, as seen below on this page.
-The Hospitality Association also holds an open house each fall that brings together all the clubs and events in one room, where you can learn much more about every organization.
+The first thing you should do, if you haven’t already is email the SIRC office firstname.lastname@example.org and request to be added to the Hospitality Business Student LISTSERV.
+Next, you should explore the clubs and events under the Hospitality Association, as seen below.
+The Hospitality Association also holds an Open House each fall that brings together all the clubs and events in one room, where you can learn much more about every organization.

 Each club schedules speakers, tours, demonstrations, and other educational and social events catering to the diversified interests of the various club memberships.